kjcamann/csd-mirror/doc/sphinx/lists-guide.rst

 .. contents::
    :local:

-What are BDS lists?
+What are CSD lists?
 ===================

-BDS lists are intrusive linked lists based on the `BSD queue(3) library <https://man.openbsd.org/queue.3>`_.
+CSD lists are intrusive linked lists based on the `BSD queue(3) library <https://man.openbsd.org/queue.3>`_.
 That library first appeared in 4.4 BSD, and is available today on most UNIX systems via the header file ``<sys/queue.h>`` (it is also included in glibc and can be found on most Linux systems).
 Linked lists are used to implement queues in various UNIX kernels, thus the name "queue."

 The original queue library has been copied into or reimplemented in many well-known C code bases, including the Linux kernel.
 Like most data structure libraries written in C, it relies on macros to achieve static polymorphism.
-BDS lists are C++20 re-implementations that combine the data structure design from BSD queues with the design of STL containers.
+CSD lists are C++20 re-implementations that combine the data structure design from BSD queues with the design of STL containers.
 For example, it achieves static polymorphism using templates instead of macros.

 To read more on why intrusive linked lists are a great data structure, see :doc:`lists-rationale`

-BDS provides the four data structures from ``queue(3)``:
+CSD provides the four data structures from ``queue(3)``:

 :slist: Singly-linked lists